web-platform-dx/web-features/gh-pages/name-and-logo-usage-guidelines.md

   </tr>
 </table>

-The Baseline Widely Available logo should be used when talking about Baseline as a concept, or to indicate a specific web platform feature has been supported by all of the core browsers for at least 30 months, and is therefore widely interoperable.
+The Baseline Widely Available logo should be used when talking about Baseline as a concept, or to indicate a specific web platform feature has the `"baseline": "high"` value in the web-features package data.

 ### Baseline Newly Available logo